 Wanna help make this all happen?
 Email email@example.com

-Our full plan to legalize cannabis in WV is forthcoming, but you can view our plans to choose small businesses over big, exploitative out-of-state corporations here:
+View our plans to legalize cannabis and choose small businesses over big, exploitative out-of-state corporations here: